-Synthetic monitoring is about proactively simulating user visits, regardless of whether or not users are currently visiting your site.
+Synthetic monitoring is about proactively simulating user visits, regardless of whether or not real users are currently visiting your site.
 Dynatrace Synthetic Monitoring provides you with 24x7 global visibility into your applications.
 An HTTP monitor uses simple HTTP requests.
 A browser monitor involves much more—it drives real web browser sessions with full HTML5/AJAX support.

 Single-URL browser monitors

 A single-URL browser monitor is the equivalent of a simulated user visiting your application using a modern, updated web browser.
-Browser monitors can be configured to run from any of our global locations at frequencies of up to every 5 minutes.
+Browser monitors can be configured to run from any of our public global or private locations at frequencies of up to every 5 minutes.
 Browser monitors alert you when your application becomes inaccessible or when baseline performance degrades significantly.

 The supported browser for the Dynatrace Synthetic Recorder is Google Chrome (latest version, backwards compatible).